rapid7/mettle/README.md

 * `x86_64-w64-mingw32`
 * `i686-w64-mingw32`

 For macOS/iOS builds, the following triples are added.
-To target older MacOSX versions, see https://github.com/phracker/MacOSX-SDKs to get the appropriate SDK folder.
+To target older macOS/OSX versions, see https://github.com/phracker/MacOSX-SDKs to get the appropriate SDK folder.